 - Jose and Melanie are a couple in their 40s who, after losing their jobs, were running 5 microbusinesses until they hit upon their own eureka formula: a sport fishing business on a Pacific Island off the coast of Baja, California.

 I was uniformly inspired by the people I interviewed for my book.

-SIGN UP NOW to get these three free case studies, and I’ll let you know when my book Career Reinvented comes out in about 6 weeks.
+SIGN UP NOW to get the book "How They Did It," and I’ll let you know when my next book is on the way!

 And thanks for being my guinea pig!